ironforge-cloud/geyser-kafka/README.md

 different Kafka clusters is possible.
 Each item in the `environments` array is an `EnvConfig` and follows the below schema.

+An environment config for local development and testing also can be provided, please see _Local Environment Config Values_ below.

 * **name** (`String`)
     * Name of the environment
 * **kafka** (`HashMap<String, String>`)